A Synthetic Approach to Markov Kernels

 Translation notes

-The informativeness preorder example is a simplified illustration — the full definition involves almost-sure factorization, not pointwise equality.
+The informativeness preorder example is a simplified illustration.
+The full definition involves almost-sure factorization, not pointwise equality.
 Every example is Simplified unless marked otherwise.

 Read the paper.
 Start at §10 (p.48) for the deterministic/stochastic boundary, §16 (p.72) for the informativeness preorder.